duvenaud/learn-discrete/project-rubric.md

 9. **Novelty (20 points)** Novelty is graded on a sliding scale and is of course somewhat subjective, but here are a few guidelines:
 	- 0 points: A literature review with no new content.
 This is completely OK as a project, but it won't earn an A+.
 	- 5 to 15 points: A novel combination of method and type of data.
 You get novelty points for making tweaks to a method to take advantage of the structure of a new dataset or domain.
 Think of a reason why the experiment turned out the way it did, and check if this was actually the reason.
 Alternatively: Motivate and formally pose a new problem, such as characterizing the difficulty of some task, or the 'learnability' of some domain.
-	- 20 points: Novel method with motivation (not just making a random tweak for no reason), or analysis with a new result.
-Is the reason you say it is going to work actually the reason why it works?
+	- 20 points: Novel method with motivation - not just making a random tweak for no reason.
+For full marks, you need to check if the reason you said it should work better is actually the reason why it worked better.
+Alternatively, do a theoretical analysis with a new result.

 **Extra guidelines:**